 Indicate the resignation date for retirement, single-sum benefit or refund.
-The effective date of resignation is not required for Temporary Disability Supplementary Reports.
+The effective date of resignation is not required on Temporary Disability Supplementary Reports and for substitute, part-time noncontractual or extra-duty employment types.

 Number of Unused, Uncompensated Sick Leave Days